maitrikjpatel/DevNotes/JS.md

 		alert(b); // 2
 	</script>
 	```

 	- Different scripts (possibly from different sources) see variables of each other.
 	- The idea to merge multiple aspects into a single window object was to “make things simple", but the multi-purpose window is considered a design mistake in the language.
 	- Solution:
-		- Using <script type="module"> fixes the design flaw of the language by separating top-level scope from window.
+		- Using "script type='module'" fixes the design flaw of the language by separating top-level scope from window.
 		- Such script is considered a separate “module” with its own top-level scope (lexical environment).

 		```js